smartfog/fogflow/doc/tutorial/fogflow.md

 **Description:**
 This is an Introductory Tutorial to [FogFlow](https://eprosima-fast-rtps.readthedocs.io).
-In the FIWARE-based architecture, FogFlow can be used to dynamically trigger data processing functions between IoT devices and Orion Context Broker, for the purpose of transforming and preprocessing raw data at edge nodes, which can be deployed at IoT gateways or directly on the devices like Raspberry Pis.
+In the FIWARE-based architecture, FogFlow can be used to dynamically trigger data processing functions between IoT devices and Orion Context Broker, for the purpose of transforming and preprocessing raw data at edge nodes (e.g., IoT gateways or Raspberry Pis).

 The tutorial introduces a typical FogFlow system setup with a simple example to do anomaly detection at edges for temperature sensor data.